bhavjitChauhan/llsimd/README.md

 > [!WARNING]
 > Debug builds need 10-15 GB of disk space.
 Confirm that just enabling assertion
-> checks or a `RelWithDebInfo` build don't cover your needs.
+> checks or a `RelWithDebInfo` build doesn't cover your needs.

 See the official
 [Getting Started with the LLVM System](https://llvm.org/docs/GettingStarted.html)